Jason Teh: 2024–2025

 In 2024, Teh was the runner-up in two BWF International Challenge competitions: the Polish Open in March and the Luxembourg Open in May.
 He also performed well in the BWF World Tour tournaments by reaching the semi-finals of the U.S. Open in June and the Vietnam Open in September.
 During the last week of September, Teh reached his first BWF World Tour final at the Macau Open, finishing second to Hong Kong's Ng Ka Long.
 He continued his fine run in the BWF World Tour and reached another final at the Malaysia Super 100 in October.
 However, his search for the first international badminton title was dashed by Taiwanese Chi Yu-jen after losing in the rubber set 12–21, 23–21, 15–21.

 In November, Teh took part in the Syed Modi India International, another BWF World Tour 300 event.
 Seeded fourth, Teh upset home favourite second seed Priyanshu Rajawat through his superb net play and won 21–13, 21–19 to advance to his second men's singles final in two months.
 However, Teh could not replicate his fine form in the final and was outclassed by India's top seed, Lakshya Sen. He was trumped 6–21, 7–21 in just 31 minutes.

 Teh claimed his first BWF World Tour title in the Thailand Masters after beating Wang Zhengxing in the final.
 After the first success, Teh suffered multiple early exits in his next 16 tournaments.
 His second title came 10 months later in the South Korean city of Iksan when he defeated Japanese Yudai Okimoto 21-14, 21-15 in the men's singles final of the Korea Masters.

+2026

+Teh returned to the podium in March 2026 by winning the Polish Open title, a BWF International Challenge event, beating Koshiro Moriguchi from Japan in straight games, 21–9, 21–10, in the final.
+He made his second final of the year at the Vietnam Open but lost the match against Aidil Sholeh in straight games.